neu-rah/ArduinoMenu/README.md

 ## Repots
 please report errors, problems or enhancement ideas, I apreciate the feedback.
 Thanks.

-On issues report please specify the input and output drivers or devices.
+On issues report please specify the input and output drivers or devices as well as target platform.